chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~~~

 This example uses a ramping initial condition that first ramps on the ``n`` parameter, and then on the ``viscosity_0`` parameter.
-This allows for a smooth transition of non-Newtonian behavior level and of regime.
+This allows for a smooth transition of non-Newtonian behavior level and regime.

 .. code-block:: text